Fort Myers Car Accident Lawyer

 Comprehensive Insurance, which provides coverage to you for damage to your vehicle, theft, and loss of use of your vehicle.

 Personal Injury Protection which provides a total of $10,000.00 in insurance coverage to you that can be used to pay up to 80% of your medical expenses and 60% of your lost wages, along with death benefits in the amount of $5,000.00.
 Personal Injury Protection insurance is part of Florida’s no-fault insurance system.
-Under this no-fault system, an injured party is permitted to receive up to the $10,000.00 benefit for injuries or damages from their own insurance company regardless of who was at fault. *In order to qualify for the $10,000.00 in coverage you must be diagnosed with and Emergency Medical Condition with the first 14 days.
+Under this no-fault system, an injured party is permitted to receive up to the $10,000.00 benefit for injuries or damages from their own insurance company regardless of who was at fault. *In order to qualify for the $10,000.00 in coverage you must be diagnosed with and Emergency Medical Condition with the first 14 days following the crash.